Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ***Spellcasting Focus.***You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

 ***Second Skin.*** The armour attaches to you and can't be removed against your will.
 It also expands to cover your entire body.
-You can retract or deploy the helmet as a :rsc-b: Bonus Action.
+You can retract or deploy the helmet as a **:rsc-b: Bonus Action**{ .rsc }.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.

 ***Quick Don/Doff.*** You can doff or don the armour as an :rsc-a: Utilise action.